namantam1/x86-assembly/README.md

 Functions are a crucial component of programming that helps in the development of code that is reusable, modular, and maintained.
 You must have been taught that when we call a function stack is used internally to keep track of data used from where it is called and of functions while studying functions in other programming languages.
 You will see how this is done in assembly.

 We only have a limited amount of registers, thus when calling a function, you must keep local variables (in registers) where they won't be lost because the function may mutate and utilize the same register.
-Additionally, you need to have a structured manner to store data so that you can simply restore it after running the function. `%esp`, a unique register that is referred to as a stack register, is used in order to help with this.
+Additionally, you need to have a structured manner to store data so that you can simply restore it after running the function. `%esp`, a unique register that is referred to as a stack register, is used to help with this.

 A program should use the `pushl` instruction to push all of the function's parameters onto the stack before the function is executed, in the opposite order that they are listed in the documentation.
 Then issue a `call` instruction specifying which function name to call.
 It initially pushes the return address, which is the address of the following instruction, into the stack.
 After that, it changes the instruction pointer `%eip` to refer to the function's start.